 9. Ally Bank

 Being one of the pioneers of online banking and offering consistently competitive rates has enabled Ally Bank to attract over $100 billion in customer deposits.
-Their online savings account rate is currently at 2.20 percent.

 10. Discover Bank